writethedocs/www/docs/conf/prague/2022/news/get-ready.rst

 * We have a great Welcome Wagon, which has a guide, as well as introductory tours of our online platform
 * There are lots of ways to get involved at the conference on the day-of, which we list out below so you can prep a bit for them.

-Ticket sales close on **September 8th**
+Ticket sales close on **Thursday September 8th**
 ---------------------------------------

-To help us manage capacity and make sure that our conference environment is cozy and friendly, we are going to close ticket sales on **September 8th at 23:59 CEST**.
+To help us manage capacity and make sure that our conference environment is cozy and friendly, we are going to close ticket sales on **Thursday September 8th at 23:59 CEST**.
 If you haven't purchased your ticket yet we invite you to `get your tickets soon <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/tickets/>`_.

 For those of you who already purchased your tickets, you will get an email with our online conference platform (Hopin) registration link on September 5th.
 We will also send a reminder on September 9th, in case you missed the first email.